PhosCity/Aegisub-Scripts/docs/AssfPlus.md

 - Any text that is more than 18 characters are truncated when converted to shapes.
 I fixed this by splitting the text into chunks of 15 characters, converting them to shape and then appending them together.
 - There were many fonts where the aegisub.text_extents and pangocairo gave wrong font extents and metrics.
 This caused the converted shape to be scaled incorrectly.
 I tried to fix it by using SubInspector which correctly returns bounds of the actual generated bitmaps.

+The resulting shape has an alignment of 7, scale of 100 and is anchored to position (0,0).

 Known cases where it may not work:

 - Gradient by character